Get Live Survey Results into SharePoint

 The

-Azure Function built in PowerShell connects to the SharePoint
+Azure Function PowerShell script connects to the SharePoint

 document library, finds the new information in the Excel